up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 # Contributing to Up for Grabs

-This guide will help you get set up so you can make changes to the project, view them locally and verify that the site will deploy correctly when opening a pull request.
+This guide will help you get set up so you can make changes to the project, view them locally and verify that the site will deploy correctly when opening a Pull Request.

 ## Project Setup